 If we fail to keep pace with technological change in our industry, such failure would have an adverse effect on our revenue and earnings.
 We operate in a highly competitive industry characterized by evolving technologies and industry standards, changes in customer requirements and frequent new product introductions and enhancements.
 During the past several years, many new technological advancements and competing products have entered the marketplace.
-Our ability to compete effectively and our growth prospects depend upon many factors, including the success of our existing software products and services to address the changing needs of our customers, the timely introduction and success of future software products and services and releases and the ability of our products to perform well with existing and future technologies, including databases, applications, operating systems and other platforms.
-We have made significant investments in research and development and our growth plans are premised in part on generating substantial revenue from new product introductions.
+Our ability to compete effectively and our growth prospects depend upon many factors, including the success of our existing software products and services to address the changing needs of our customers, the timely introduction and success of future software products and services and releases and the ability of our products to perform well with existing and future technologies, including databases, applications, operating substantial revenue from new product introductions.
 New product introductions involve significant risks.
 For example, delays in new product introductions, or less-than-anticipated market acceptance of our new products are possible and would have an adverse effect on our revenue and earnings.
 We cannot be certain that our new products or future enhancements to existing products will meet customer performance needs or expectations when shipped or that they will be free of significant software defects or bugs.
-If they do not meet customer needs or expectations, for whatever reason, upgrading or enhancing these products could be costly and time consuming.
-In addition, the selling price of software products tends to decline significantly over the life of the product.
+If they do not meet customer needs to decline significantly over the life of the product.
 If we are unable to offset any reductions in the selling prices of our products by introducing new products at higher prices or by reducing our costs, our revenue, gross margin and operating results would be adversely affected.